Historic Building Conservation MSc

 Please note that this is an indicative list of modules and is not intended as a definitive list.
 Those listed here may also be a mixture of core and optional modules.

-Analysing and Recording Historic Buildings
+Analysing and Condition of Historic Buildings

 This module covers the different types and uses of surveying equipment used on building surveys and enables students to record the nature and condition of historic buildings It also includes the analysis of building materials and soil investigation and structural failure in historic buildings at both sub and superstructure level.
 The module will also investigate the causes of building materials' failure and appropriate methods of conservation.